shijusisobhan/Bioinformatics-RNAseq/README.md

 d. ggplot2

 ### 2. Place the kallisto output of all the samples in a single folder, say ‘Kallisto_out’
+[here](https://github.com/shijusisobhan/Bioinformatic-RNAseq) is the link to the kallisto output.
+Download all the kallisto output and placed in a single folder as shown in Fig 12.

+Note: Don’t place any other file or folder inside the Kallisto_out

 ![Fig13](https://raw.githubusercontent.com/shijusisobhan/Bioinformatic-RNAseq/main/Figures/Fig13.jpg)
 *Fig 12*

-Note: Don’t place any other file or folder inside the Kallisto_out

 ### 3. Prepare a sample-condition table